 Professor, NSERC Industrial Research Chair In Animal Welfare, Director of the Applied Biology Program; C.M., B.A.
 (Toronto), Ph.D.
 (Glasgow)

-From his childhood on a farm in southern Ontario, David Fraser has maintained a fascination with animals throughout his 44-year research career.
-With a degree in psychology (Toronto) and a PhD in zoology (Glasgow), Prof. Fraser did research on the welfare of farm animals (Edinburgh School of Agriculture, 1971-1975) and on the behaviour and management of moose (Ontario Ministry of Natural Resources, 1975-1981) before developing a research team on farm animal welfare and behaviour at the Central Experimental Farm in Ottawa (1981-1997).
-He joined UBC in 1997 as NSERC Industrial Research Chair in Animal Welfare.
+From his childhood on a farm in southern Ontario, David Fraser has maintained a fascination with animals throughout his 48-year research career.
+With a degree in psychology (Toronto) and a PhD in zoology (Glasgow), his career has included some of the earliest research on the welfare of intensively raised pigs (Edinburgh, 1971-1975), and research on the behaviour and management of moose (Ontario, 1975-1981).
+He then develop a research team on farm animal welfare and behaviour at the Central Experimental Farm in Ottawa (1981-1997) and joined UBC in 1997 as NSERC Industrial Research Chair in Animal Welfare.

 Prof. Fraser also works with many organizations to find practical ways to improve the lives of animals.
-He has served as an advisor on animal welfare to organizations including the Burger King Corporation (Miami), the Food Marketing Institute and National Council of Chain Restaurants (Washington), the Food and Agriculture Organization of the United Nations (Rome), and within Canada on the Board of Trustees of the Animal Welfare Foundation of Canada.
-Currently he serves on the Animal Welfare Working group of the World Organisation for Animal Health (Paris), the National Farm Animal Health and Welfare Council, the Steering Committee for Verified Beef Production (Calgary), the Advisory Committee for the Centre for Zoo Animal Welfare (Detroit), an advisory committee for Institut National de la Recherche Agronomique (Paris), and as advisor on animal welfare to Loblaw Companies.
+He has served as an advisor on animal welfare to organizations including the Burger King Corporation (Miami), the Food Marketing Institute and National Council of Chain Restaurants (Washington), the Food and Agriculture Organization of the United Nations (Rome), and the World Organisation for Animal Health (Paris).
+He currently serves on Canada’s National Farmed Animal Health and Welfare Council, the Advisory Committee for the Centre for Zoo Animal Welfare (Detroit), the scientific advisory committee for the Istituto Zooprofilattico Sperimentale (Teramo, Italy) and as advisor on animal welfare to Loblaw Companies.

 For a video of Dr. David Fraser on animal welfare and the ethics of animal use, click here.